flatironinstitute/the_well_web/template/docs/descriptions/post_neutron_star_merger.md

 impact on a simulation is `['t0_fields']['gcon']` of the HDF5 file.
 From this, other quantities can be computed.

 ## To reproduce
-The values in `simulation_parameters.json` (on the Github page the Well) are sufficient to reproduce a simulation using [nubhlight](https://github.com/lanl/nubhlight) using the `torus_cbc` problem generator, with one exception.
+The values in `simulation_parameters.json` are sufficient to reproduce a simulation using [nubhlight](https://github.com/lanl/nubhlight) using the `torus_cbc` problem generator, with one exception.
 You must provide tabulated equation of state and opacity data.
 We use the SFHo